 This guidance explains how the COVID Certification Scheme works.
-It is for premises and event organisers to help operate a reasonable system for checking that people on their premises are either:
+It also provides guidance for premises and event organisers to help them operate a reasonable system for checking that individuals on their premises are either:

-- have tested negative for the COVID-19 virus in the last 24 hours
+- have tested negative for COVID-19 virus in last 24 hours or

 - are exempt

-It is based on changes to the Health Protection (Coronavirus) (Requirements) (Scotland) Regulations 2021 which will come into effect on 6 December 2021.
+This is guidance based on changes to the Health Protection (Coronavirus) (Requirements) (Scotland) Regulations 2021 which came into effect on 17 January 2022.

 If you require information about the scheme as a member of the public, please: